This PDF reader app has a million downloads on the Play Store - but it's just adware

 Video ads are also displayed, effectively preventing the user from accessing their device, with ads launching more and more frequently the longer the app is left unchecked.

 Malwarebytes notes that the initial Google Play app listing page raised a few red flags that may have tipped users off that this was not a legitimate service.
-This includes a "Mature 17+" content rating - pretty unusual for an Android PDF reader, and the developer name of "Fairy games" - again, not something you would typically associate with such a service.
+This includes a "Mature 17+" content rating - pretty unusual for almost any of the best PDF readers for Android that we've tested, and the developer name of "Fairy games" - again, not something you would typically associate with such a service.

 "If you have a lot of apps installed on your mobile device, this one can very hard to track down," Malwarebytes noted.
 "Another reason to not blindly trust you are safe while installing exclusively from Google Play.
 Even if the Play Store is by far the safest place to install apps on Android, it can fault from time to time as well.
 Having an anti-malware scanner, or anti-adware in this case, is a good idea.
 Stay safe out there!"